TestaDiMucca/Hoarder-Util/README.md

 # H-util-cli

 Turns some common data operations into a CLI tool, to prevent needing various third party apps and utilities and configs.
+This includes:

+- Prefixing image names by their creation date
+- Tagging video metadata by their title (e.g. with YT downloader)
+- Quickly compress some media files for storage
+- Umu

 ## Prerequisites